abhishekfdd/woocommerce-ajaxified-cart/README.txt

 Major release with build migration, accessibility improvements, security hardening, and block theme support.
 Please update.

 == Development ==
-The legacy Grunt workflow has been replaced by Webpack.

 Build commands:

 1. Install dependencies: